ilyasfoo/laravel-glide/README.md

     'driver' => 'gd',

     /*
-     * Storage key that will be used for source file */
+     * Storage key that will be used for source file according to filesystem config.
+     * Your laravel default should have local, public, and s3.
+     */
-    'sourceStorage' => 'local',
+    'source_storage' => 'local',
 ];